approximately-equal/kingmaker-thesis/contents/matter/background.typ

 + Round 3: Counting the first place votes, $A = 6500, B = 3500$.
 Candidate $A$ has a majority, so we declare $A$ the winner.

 _STV_ (ordinal, multi-winner): Single Transferable Vote (STV) is the first model that is multi-winner.
-In a multi-winner election, the goal is to elect a set of $n$ candidates that best represent the voters' preferences.
-STV achieves this by #highlight[...]
+In a multi-winner election, the goal is to elect a set of $k$ winners from a set of $n$ candidates that best represent the voters' preferences.
+STV achieves this by electing a candidate when their share of first-place votes exceeds some threshold, typically the _droop quota_, defined $"votes" / (k + 1)$.
+In a given round, either:

++ A candidate exceeds the droop quota, and is elected.
+Then their votes are redistributed to the next candidate in the voter's preference order.

++ No candidate exceeds the droop quota, and the candidate with the fewest votes is eliminated.
+Their votes are redistributed to the next candidate in the voter's preference order.

+This continues until all $k$ seats are filled.

 == Statistical Social Choice <statistical-social-choice> // ====================